-The Tenth Annual Transgender Lives: The Intersection of Health and Law Conference
+The Eleventh Annual Transgender Lives: The Intersection of Health and Law Conference

 Our conference is about relationships - relationships with ourselves and relationships with those who interact with us.
 It is about re-defining these relationship through knowledge and understanding and by helping to erase those misconceptions that have disempowered so many for so long.
 Our conference is also about community - and not just trans and gender non-conforming people but also our allies who support us, the professionals who work with us,